-For retrofit Oxy-CFB, increasing O2 to 50-80% is not an option, as the furnace size is fixed.
+For retrofit Oxy-CFB, increasing $O_2$ to 50-80% is not an option, as the furnace size is fixed.
 The cost of retrofitting a CFB boiler to oxy fuel combustion is therefore more or less comparable to retrofitting a PC boiler.
 As the three major changes, the ASU, the CPU and the flue gas recirculation are in principle the same.
+As no development work is ongoing, it is very unlikely that a viable retrofit system will be ready within the remaining lifetime of existing CFB boilers.